Are you or do you know someone who is trapped or unable to leave a work situation?

 Cell/WhatsApp: (207)-233-2930

-All communication is confidential.
+All communication is private and confidential.

 Pine Tree Legal Assistance is an organization of lawyers and legal advocates located around Maine who assist low-income individuals with civil legal needs.